AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="jsonprune-modifier"></a>
 #### **`$jsonprune`**

-`$jsonprune` rules modify the JSON response of a matching request by removing JSON items that match a modified (see below) [JSONPath](https://goessner.net/articles/JsonPath/) expression.
+`$jsonprune` rules modify the JSON response of a matching request by removing JSON items that match a modified [JSONPath](https://goessner.net/articles/JsonPath/) expression (see below).
 They do not modify responses which are not valid JSON.

 ##### Syntax
 * `||example.org^$jsonprune=expression` – remove items that match the modified JSONPath expesssion `expression` from the response.